jasonm23/onlisp-markdown/onlisp.md

 ---

-method would be the usual sandwich of before-, most speciﬁc primary, and after- methods.
+method would be the usual sandwich of before-, most speciﬁc primary, and after-methods.
 Within the most speciﬁc primary method, the next method would be the second most speciﬁc primary method.
 Since the behavior of call-next depends on where it is called, it is never deﬁned globally with a defun, but is deﬁned locally within each method deﬁned by defmeth.